Top Visual UI Testing Tools

 Key Features

-• AI-Powered Visual Testing: Detects visual changes automatically during test execution.
+• AI-powered testing: Detects visual changes during automated test execution.

-• CI/CD Integration: Works with tools like Jenkins, GitHub Actions, and Azure DevOps.
+• CI/CD integration: Works with Jenkins, GitHub Actions, and Azure DevOps.

-• Integrated Reporting: Provides visual diffs, logs, and insights from a single dashboard.
+• Integrated reporting: Combines visual diffs, logs, and insights in one dashboard

 Pricing